Arbitrary control over multimode wave propagation for machine learning: Methods

-\textbf{Projector to create a programmable illumination pattern on top of waveguide:} To create programmable illumination patterns, we used a digital micromirror device (DMD, Vialux V-7000) with a resolution of 1024x768 pixels and a pixel pitch of 13.7 \textmu m.
-We illuminated the DMD with green light (525 nm) from a SOLIS-525C high-power LED, collimated by a condenser lens setup (Lens 6).
-We imaged the surface of the DMD onto the surface of the 2D-programmable waveguide via a 4-f setup consisting of two tube lenses (Lens 7, Thorlabs TL300-A, and lens 8, Thorlabs TTL200-A).
-To account for the 45-degree rotation of the micromirror array of our DMD, we inserted a Dove prism (Thorlabs PS993M) between the tube lenses, which, appropriately positioned, rotates the image by 45 degrees.
-Using the same optical path as for the projection, we imaged the surface of the 2D-programmable waveguide onto a camera by inserting an 8:92 (R:T) Pellicle beamsplitter (Thorlabs BP245B1) between the tube lenses and image the waveguide surface via an additional tube lens (Lens 9, TTL100-A) onto a Basler ace acA5472-17um camera.
-The projection illumination pattern on the surface of the 2D-programmable waveguide has dimensions of \SI{9.2}{mm} $\times$ \SI{9.2}{mm}, and each individual pixel of the projected pattern is \SI{9}{\micro m} $\times$ \SI{9}{\micro m} in size.
+The projector setup was designed to create a high-resolution programmable illumination pattern over a large field of view.
+We used a digital micromirror device (DMD, Vialux V-7000) with a resolution of 1024$\times$768 pixels and a pixel pitch of 13.7 \textmu m.
+The DMD was illuminated with green light (525 nm) from an LED.
+We imaged the surface of the DMD onto the surface of the 2D-programmable waveguide via a 4f setup consisting of two tube lenses.
+The focal length of the tube lenses was chosen to demagnify the image of the DMD by a factor of 1.5, so the projected pattern on the surface of the 2D-programmable waveguide has dimensions of $\SI{9.1}{mm} \times \SI{6.8}{mm}$, with each individual pixel of the projected pattern measuring $\SI{9}{\micro m} \times \SI{9}{\micro m}$.
+Because the complex wave propagation spans a distance of $\SI{1}{mm}$ in the $x$ direction, in practice, we only use a $\SI{9.1}{mm} \times \SI{1}{mm}$ region of the projected pattern to control the wave propagation in the 2D-programmable waveguide.
+Finally, although the DMD provides only binary modulation, we achieve continuous refractive-index modulation by pulse-width modulating the illumination pattern.
+This is feasible because the DMD can be switched on and off at a rate of $\SI{20}{kHz}$, much faster than the RC time constant of the device, which is about $\SI{10}{Hz}$.

-\textbf{High voltage setup:} In order to maximize the electro-optic effect in lithium niobate, we used high voltages of about 1kV.
-We created sinusoidal voltages with a Tektronix AFG3102C arbitrary function generator and amplify the voltage with a Trek 2220 high voltage amplifier that has a voltage gain of 200$\times$, and can output voltages up to 2kV.
-We electrically contacted the device using high-voltage-rated probe arms with BeCu probe tips.
-One probe tip was put in contact with the gold electrode on top of the device, while a grounded probe tip touched the silicon substrate(see Fig. \ref{fig:photo-setup-buttcoupling}).
+In order to maximize the electro-optic effect in lithium niobate, we used high voltages of about \SI{1}{kV}.
+We created sinusoidal voltages with an arbitrary function generator and amplified the voltage with a Trek 2220 high voltage amplifier, which has a voltage gain of 200$\times$ and is capable of outputting voltages of up to \SI{2}{kV}.
+We electrically contacted the device using high-voltage-rated probe arms with BeCu probe tips: one probe tip was put in contact with the gold electrode on top of the device, while a grounded probe tip touched the silicon substrate (see Supplementary Fig.~S9).